hackf5/jake-lesson-1/README.md

 Now you can try running the [turtle-1.py](turtle-1.py) script by opening that script and pressing `F5`.

 That should keep you busy for a few hours.
-If you manage to get all that working then try do make some simple shapes in Turtle.
+If you manage to get all that working then try to make some simple shapes in Turtle.